jasonlienardi/tp/docs/UserGuide.md

 2. chicken rice (serving size: 1) | date: 01-04-2024
 ~~~

-### 1.4.6 List entire app's lifecycle drinks intake: `listDrinksAll`
+### 2.4.6 List all drinks intake from the entire app's lifecycle: `listDrinksAll`
-Display all the drinks user inputted for the entire app lifecycle
+Display all the drinks inputted during the entire app lifecycle.
+Note: As mentioned, drinks are only saved to our database when you **safely exit** our application with the
+command `exit`.
+Any other mode of termination will result in the loss of the inputs from that use.

 **Format**: `listDrinksAll`
 **Expected output**:
 ~~~